tegt/keypartner/README.md

 Partners extend Models they may specify values or upload files as assets to be to be built into the Models.
-Setting the permanent assets and optionally identifying defaults for Customer assets allows the Model to create a new Products for that Partner.
+Setting the permanent assets and optionally identifying defaults for Customer assets allows the Model to create new Products for that Partner.

 ### Code organization